hugo-apero/hugo-apero-docs/content/start/04-section-config/index.md

 ## Lists of pages

+Section pages are always lists.
 For most sections, there are three listing `layout` choices:

 + `list` (blogs, projects, talks)
 + `list-sidebar` (blogs, projects, talks), or